emma-sax4/emmasax4.info/_blog_posts/our-20s-matter/love.md

 Just in case my family ever ends up reading this, I want them to know this: **I love my family**.
 You can ask my partner; I am very family-oriented, I'm always wishing I could be closer to my extended family, and my mom is my best friend.
 However, that exact sentence implies what my family is lacking.
 I wish I had a huge extended family with lots of generations.

 Most kids grow up in some version of a crazy family.
-Families that are shattered from divorce, families that have helicopter parents, families that have removed parents that couldn't care less about their kids, families riddled with addiction and alcoholism, families that are so big that parents forget their kids' names, and families that are so small that Thanksigivng dinner feels just like normal dinner, except with cranberry sauce.
+Families that are shattered from divorce, families that have helicopter parents, families that have removed parents that couldn't care less about their kids, families riddled with addiction and alcoholism, families that are so big that parents forget their kids' names, and families that are so small that Thanksgiving dinner feels just like normal dinner, except with cranberry sauce.
 And even the luckiest of us, the ones that have kind, loving, involved, and boundary-respecting families wish there was something different (the grass is always greener on the other side, right?).

 Well, when you're choosing your future spouse, you're picking your family.
 Sure, of course there's the "I have to like the person, they have to like me, blah blah blah".
 But the truth is, for the first time maybe ever, you get to choose your family.
 On page 85, Jay writes "[often] the clients with the toughest family backgrounds know the least about how to get what they want in love.
 But these are the clients who need to be the most careful.
 They are the very clients who need to partner well."